zeyuyang8/zeyuyang8.github.io/materials/posts/attention/index.md

 where $\varphi$ is a non-linear function.
 The term $\mathbf{W}(\mathbf{X})$ is weights derived from the data matrix, as attention focuses on certain parts of input sequences.

-More generally, we can write:
+More generally, we can write,

 $$
 \mathbf{Z}=\varphi(\mathbf{V W}(\mathbf{Q}, \mathbf{K}))
 $$

 where $\mathbf{Q}$, $\mathbf{K}$, and $\mathbf{V}$ are queries, keys, and values derived from $\mathbf{X}$, respectively.
 The queries are used to describe what each input sequence is "asking about", and keys are used to describe what each input sequence contains.
 The values are used to describe how each input sequence should be transmitted to the output sequence.
-Queries, keys, and values are usually computed by linear projections of the input sequence $\mathbf{X}$:
+Queries, keys, and values are usually computed by linear projections of the input sequence $\mathbf{X}$.

 $$
 \mathbf{Q}=\mathbf{X}\mathbf{W}_q,